markusmoenig/Eldiron/docs/docs/creator/tools/overview.md

 This keeps the familiar 2D tool vocabulary while changing the 3D behavior to direct object, face, edge, and vertex editing.

+The **Wall Tool** also provides **Surface** mode for fireplaces, forge beds, raised platforms, and similar inserts.
+Hover inside a region enclosed by connected wall spans to preview the fitted surface, then click to create it.
+Independently drawn wall runs whose endpoints touch the middle of existing straight walls are resolved into fitted junctions, so a curved forge front can divide a larger room into its own surface region.
+Elevation uses 0.25-unit steps; thickness and wall clearance remain independently adjustable, and the **Surface** HUD material slot accepts the same colors and tiles as other geometry.
+Because the fitted boundary stores its source wall spans, it follows later node moves and curve changes; Delete removes the selected surface.

+In **Build** mode, choose **Ring**, click the center, and drag the radius to create a closed four-span curved wall for wells, round rooms, or towers.
+Releasing finishes the ring and returns Build to **Line**, keeping the normal Wall panel compact.
+The generated nodes and spans remain editable like any other connected wall.

 ## Authoring Mode

 The tool strip also contains an **Authoring** toggle.
 When enabled, contexts that would normally show the **Tiles** dock show the **Authoring** dock instead.